amaben2020/Amara-Benneth-Uzochukwu/README.md

 # Amara-Benneth-Uzochukwu
 A great mind
-I have several interesting projects built with python and bootstrap 4 framework.
-Check them out
+I have built interesting web-apps with react js, vanilla js, python, bootstrap, html, css and jquery.